ratulSharker/RSUIImageViewMultiborder/README.md

 #  Features
 There are several features which are not ready yet.
 Features completed are marked.

+- [X] CI-integration.
 - [X] Support rounded and non-rounded regular border.
 - [X] Support IBDesignable to be customized from interface builder.
 - [X] Adding a border just adding necessary properties.
 - [ ] Handle image drawing for all content mode.
 - [ ] Available in cocoapod.
-- [ ] Finding a cleaner way to add border while installed via cocoapod
+- [ ] Finding a cleaner way to add border while installed via cocoapod.
-- [ ] Supporting line drawing style in interface builder (i.e dotted line, rounded dotted line etc)
+- [ ] Supporting line drawing style in interface builder (i.e dotted line, rounded dotted line etc).

 # License